The Allen Thomas Group Independent Insurance Agency

 These positions come with a higher risk of injury than other industries and may take more extended periods before returning to work following an injury.

-For instance, if an employee slips and falls on a wet floor while performing their duties, resulting in a severe injury requiring medical attention and time off from work, the workers’ compensation insurance will cover their medical bills and lost wages until they can return to work.
+For instance, if an employee slips and falls on a wet floor while performing their duties, resulting in a severe injury requiring medical attention and time off from work, the workers’ insurance will cover their medical bills and wages until they can return to work.

 Moreover, most policies provide weekly wage replacement payments equal to a percentage of the worker’s average weekly wage prior to the injury.
 This helps cover the employee’s lost income during the period of recovery.

 It’s important to remember that filing a claim is within your rights and essential to getting the proper help you need.
-Workers’ compensation insurance covers accidental injuries and occupational diseases resulting from job tasks – it is there for you when you need it.
+Workers’ insurance covers accidental injuries and occupational diseases resulting from job tasks – it is there for you when you need it.

 For instance, in some states, the insurer must provide a written explanation of why a claim was denied so the employee can request reconsideration; other states have specific time limits for filing claims or need approval from their employer before accessing treatment.